Home Healthy Aging 5 High Calorie Breakfasts to Gain Weight

 The Key is Muscle Mass

 Keeping this in mind, let’s look at some sample breakfast menus that will help you put weight on.
-But there’s one more thing to consider: what does the science say about this matter?
+But first, there’s one more thing to consider: what does science say about this matter?

 In one study, scientists wanted to create a protein supplement that actually improved muscle gains – and did it in the elderly, a more difficult feat.
 They found it was possible.

-Note that these five high calorie breakfasts are substantive.
+Note that these five high-calorie breakfasts are substantive.
 To gain weight you need to consume food, healthy food.
-These meals are quite unlike my previous article on weight gain shakes for women.
+These meals are quite unlike my previous article on weight gain shakes for women, but hopefully equally as helpful if you’re looking to eat substantive meals as a means to gain weight.

 This recipe is more like a health food recipe for healthy muffins, but it’s packed with nutrients, protein, fat, and calories.
 The fiber in it helps you handle the carbs.